sdziallas/comp55/docs/labs/1-JavaEclipse.md

 Again, here I would check the box at the bottom to always save resources before launching, and click that you want it to save before running.
-If you didn't get the popup, add an exclamation point to *Hello, World\!* and then run it again without saving.
-Please make sure that you follow these steps.
-If I see that you haven't completed this step in the future, expect some scorn from me.
+If you didn't get the popup, add an exclamation point to *Hello, World\!* and then run it again without saving.  ***Please make sure that you are reading and following these steps.***  If I see that you haven't completed this step in the future, expect some scorn from me.

 Once you click OK you'll get the console up and running, which will show on the bottom of the screen.